git-GB/git-GB/README.md

 - Data Science with Python: pandas, sci-kit learn, numpy, matplotlib. 📈
 - Machine Learning: supervised and unsupervised learning, deep learning, feature engineering. 🤖
 - Artificial Intelligence: just starting to learn AI concepts, Packages and techniques. 🧠
+- Web Development: I've built several static and Dynamic sites with tools like Jekyll, Hugo, Gatsby and Astro and have worked with CMS like Ghost, Netlify   CMS and Wordpress.🌐

+## Languages

+- Python 🐍
+- HTML and CSS
+- JavaScript
+- SQL
+- R Language

 ## Projects